amgrubb/amgrubb.github.io/_pages/letters.md

 I can only speak to and provide evidence for what I have witnessed.
 If you are heavily involved in your house on campus, but have never mentioned this to me, then I can't discuss it.

+Still not sure what a strong letter looks like?
+Here is an example of a [good](files/GoodLetter.pdf) and [strong](files/StrongLetter.pdf) letter.
+The student (Jane Doe) is likely equally qualified (same grade in the class).
+In the strong letter, there are more concrete details as the professor has had more interactions with the student.

 Don’t ask for a recommendation letter unless you’re certain you’re going to follow through with the rest of your application.

 ## Request and Timing